 The individual's email address.

-Any such information collected by the Marijuana Establishment shall be used solely for the purpose of transacting a delivery of Marijuana or Marijuana Products under 935 CMR 500.145 and shall be otherwise maintained confidentially.
+Any such information collected by the Marijuana Establishment shall be used solely for the purpose of transacting a delivery under 935 CMR 500.145: Additional Operational Requirements for Delivery of Marijuana, Marijuana Products, Marijuana Accessories, and Marijuana Establishment Branded Goods to Consumers and shall be otherwise maintained confidentially.

 Limitation on Sales.

 In accordance with M.G.L. c.
-94G, § 7, a Marijuana Retailer shall not knowingly sell more than one ounce of Marijuana or its combined dry weight equivalent in Marijuana concentrate or Edible Marijuana Products to a retail customer per day.
+94G, § 7, a Marijuana Retailer may not knowingly sell more than one ounce of Marijuana or its combined dry weight equivalent in Marijuana concentrate or Edibles to a retail customer per day.

 One ounce of Marijuana flower shall be equivalent to five grams of active tetrahydrocannabinol (THC) in Marijuana concentrate including, but not limited to, Tinctures.

-One ounce of Marijuana flower shall be equivalent to five hundred milligrams of active tetrahydrocannabinol (THC) in Edible Marijuana Products.
+One ounce of Marijuana flower shall be equivalent to five hundred milligrams of active tetrahydrocannabinol (THC) in Edibles.

 Topicals and ointments shall not be subject to a limitation on daily sales.

-A Marijuana Retailer shall not sell Marijuana or Marijuana Products in excess of the potency levels established by 935 CMR 500.150(4); and
+A Marijuana Retailer may not sell Marijuana or Marijuana Products in excess of the potency levels established by 935 CMR 500.150(4): Dosing Limitations; and

-A Marijuana Retailer must demonstrate that it has a Point-of-sale System that does not allow for a transaction in excess of the limit established in 935 CMR 500.140(3)(a) or the potency levels established in 935 CMR 500.140(3)(b).
+A Marijuana Retailer shall demonstrate that it has a point-of-sale system that does not allow for a transaction in excess of the limit established in 935 CMR 500.140(3)(a) or the potency levels established in 935 CMR 500.140(3)(b).

 Unauthorized Sales and Right to Refuse Sales.

-A Marijuana Retailer shall refuse to sell Marijuana to any Consumer who is unable to produce valid proof of identification.
+A Marijuana Retailer shall refuse to sell Marijuana to any Consumer who is unable to produce valid proof of government-issued identification.

-A retailer may refuse to sell Marijuana Products to a Consumer if, in the opinion of the Marijuana Establishment Agent based on the information available to the agent at that time, the Consumer or the public would be placed at risk.
+A retailer shall refuse to sell Marijuana Products to a Consumer if, in the opinion of the Marijuana Establishment Agent based on the information available to the agent at that time, the Consumer or the public would be placed at risk.
 This includes, but is not limited to, the Consumer engaging in daily transactions that exceed the legal possession limits or that create a risk of diversion.

-A retailer shall not sell to an individual more than one ounce of Marijuana or its dry weight equivalent in Marijuana concentrate or Edible Marijuana Products per transaction.
-A retailer shall not knowingly sell to an individual more than one ounce of Marijuana or its dry weight equivalency per day.
+A retailer may not sell to an individual more than one ounce of Marijuana or its dry weight equivalent in Marijuana concentrate or Edibles per transaction.
+A retailer may not knowingly sell to an individual more than one ounce of Marijuana or its dry weight equivalency per day.

 A retailer is prohibited from selling Marijuana Products containing nicotine.